 These foaming pumps are also products of SKS Bottle & Packaging.

-If you’re in the market for standard foaming soap bottles and pumps, I recommend SKS Bottle & Packaging.
+If you’re in the market for bulk standard foaming soap bottles and pumps and you like the look of this type of bottle, I recommend SKS Bottle & Packaging.

 You can buy as few as a dozen of these foaming soap bottles with pumps at wholesale pricing.